postmanlabs/labs-docs/v6/postman/mock_servers/setting_up_mock.md

 ![Set mock server configuration](https://assets.postman.com/postman-docs/mock-cnx-config-continued.png)

 1. Enter the name of the mock
-2. Select an environment (optional).
+2. Select an environment (optional)
 3. Select the checkbox if you want to make the mock server private
 4. Select the checkbox if you want to save the mock server URL as an environment variable
 5. Click "Next" to continue